-Riley has also assisted a wide variety of financial institutions as they prepared for and worked through CFPB and state-specific supervisory examinations.
-This work has included conducting risk assessments, responding to requests for additional information, self-disclosing issues to the CFPB, working with examiners during on-site reviews, and responding to Proposed Action and Request for Response (PARR) letters and supervisory letters.
-He has also assisted clients with the development of compliance management systems, and with the prevention of unfair, deceptive, or abusive acts or practices (UDAAP).
+Riley has also assisted a wide variety of financial institutions as they prepared for and worked through CFPB and other federal and state-specific supervisory examinations.
+This work has included conducting risk assessments, responding to requests for additional information, self-disclosing issues, working with examiners during on-site reviews, challenging examination findings, responding to Proposed Action and Request for Response (PARR) letters and supervisory letters, and, where appropriate, resolving issues through settlement.
+He has also assisted clients with the development of a comprehensive compliance management system.

 Riley also frequently represents clients in regulatory compliance matters where he works closely with business, legal, and compliance leaders to identify process issues and develop workable solutions.
 By combining his compliance background and experience with examinations and bet-the-company matters, he is able to provide unique, practical insights regarding regulatory expectations and industry practices.